abhimanyud3dx/Trailhead-Score-Card/README.md

-# SuperQbit
+# SuperQbit - Salesforce Trailhead Public API and UI ScoreCard

-## Salesforce Trailhead ScoreCard
+## Salesforce Trailhead Public API and UI ScoreCard
 Salesforce Trailhead Scorecard and JSON data

 Get your username from trailhead profile page URL which would look something like this https://trailhead.salesforce.com/me/{TrailheadUserName}

-use the following URL for JSON data
+use the following URL for Salesforce Trailhead Public API data
 ```
 https://api-superqbit.herokuapp.com/salesforce/TrailheadJSON/{TrailheadUserName}
 ```